microsoft/JSTSdocs/articles/frameworks/vue.md

 ## Create a Vue.js project with the vue-cli

-Vue.js provides and official CLI for quickly scaffolding projects.
-If you'll like to use it to create your application, follow the steps below to setup your developer environment.
+Vue.js provides an official CLI for quickly scaffolding projects.
+If you would like to use it to create your application, follow the steps below to setup your development environment.

 > [!NOTE]
 > This steps assumes you already have some knowledge about the Vue.js framework.
 If not, we suggest to visit [Vue.js](https://vuejs.org/) for details about it.